 The SERVICE 4WD light comes on to indicate that there may be a problem with the four-wheel drive system and service is required.
 Malfunctions can be indicated by the system before any problem is apparent, which may prevent serious damage to the vehicle.
 This system is also designed to assist your service technician in correctly diagnosing a malfunction.

 Tow/Haul Mode Light

-TOW / HAUL This light should come on when the tow/haul mode has been selected.
+This light will come on when the tow/haul mode has been selected.

-For more information, see "Tow/Haul Mode" under Towing a Trailer on page 4-60 and "Tow/Haul Mode" under Automatic Transmission Operation on page 2-23.
+For more information, see "Tow/Haul Mode" under Towing a Trailer on page 4-59.

 Check Gages Warning Light